hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter_dry_run_egress_policy.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Access Context Manager (VPC Service Controls)"
 description: |-
-  Manage a single EgressPolicy in the status (enforced) configuration for a service perimeter.
+  Manage a single EgressPolicy in the spec (dry-run) configuration for a service perimeter.
 ---

-# google_access_context_manager_service_perimeter_egress_policy
+# google_access_context_manager_service_perimeter_dry_run_egress_policy

-Manage a single EgressPolicy in the status (enforced) configuration for a service perimeter.
+Manage a single EgressPolicy in the spec (dry-run) configuration for a service perimeter.
 EgressPolicies match requests based on egressFrom and egressTo stanzas.
 For an EgressPolicy to match, both egressFrom and egressTo stanzas must be matched.
 If an EgressPolicy matches a request, the request is allowed to span the ServicePerimeter